GilGS/TodoList-DB2/README.md

 13. The URL of the app appears in the "Routes" field of the Container Overview

-##Compile and run tests
+##Test

 1. Clone the Tests to your project:

   `git clone https://github.com/IBM-Swift/todolist-tests Tests`

-2. Build the project:
+2. Run the tests:

-  macOS:
-  `swift build -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib`

-  Linux:
-  `swift build -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib`
+  `swift test -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib`

-3. Run the tests:

-  `swift test`